NuriaQueralt/bioknowledge-reviewer/README.md

 Generate and summarize hypotheses by querying the graph in Neo4j using the Cypher query language.

 ##### 3.1 Get hypotheses
 Query for hypotheses (or paths) between two nodes in the graph that retrives mechanistic explanations based on ortho-phenotype information from model organisms.
-The following example will query for paths between the NGLY1 human gene and the AQP1 human gene in the current review.
+The following example will query for paths between the NGLY1 human gene and the AQP1 human gene in the current review. *Output*: retrieved paths in `hypothesis` directory.

 ~~~~
 # get orthopheno paths